skiadas/FunctionalProgrammingCourse/notes/anonymous_functions.md

 **Anonymous functions**, or **lambda expressions**, specify a, typically short, definition for a function and produce a function value.
 Unlike the named functions, this value will be lost if it is not stored somewhere.

+> Anonymous functions can appear anywhere where a value/expression is expected.

 We can think of most of the function we have seen as defined via a lambda expression.
 For example:
 ```haskell
 increment x = x + 1